Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for VCU vs. BYU
+2 Best College Basketball Bets and Player Props for North Carolina vs. Ole Miss

 - TV Channel: TBS